-It was once the case that the only time “love-handles” were exposed in public was when an overweight plumber was struggling to repair the faucet (no offense to plumbers intended).
+Once upon a time, the only time “love handles” were exposed in public was when an overweight plumber was struggling to repair the faucet (no offense to plumbers intended).

-These days, every other teen-age girl at the mall is wearing her favorite pair of “I wear a size 8, but the 6’s fit so tight, I went ahead and got the 4’s” low-rider jeans that let her wiggle around in pride, showing off her new tattoo just above the caboose along with the belly-button ring she bought with last week’s allowance.
+These days, every other teenage girl seems to be shopping at the mall for her favorite pair of “I wear a size 8, but the 6’s fit so tight, I went ahead and got the 4’s” low-rider jeans that let her wiggle around in pride, showing off her new tattoo just above the caboose along with the belly-button ring she bought with last week’s allowance.

 From early on, our society teaches the feminine child that body glitter and exposed cleavage are the rites of passage that will carry her to the status of “cosmopolitan womanhood.”
 From the time they can fantasize with the Barbie doll that has become progressively more lumpy over the years, to the day she can pick up the latest “sophisticated” women’s magazines, our daughters are slowly being pressed into a mold of destruction and ruin.

 Even underwear that only a few years ago was considered “for adults only” is now in vogue for innocent girls at the tenderest age.
 Recently, the infamous Abercrombie & Fitch porn and clothing store began testing the limits by peddling a line of thong underwear for girls as young as 10 or 12 years old garnished with pictures of cherries, and suggestive words like “kiss me,” “wink wink,” and “eye candy.”
 Despite the public outcry, the hustlers know that they can pull back, wait a while, then steam on ahead (See: ABC News: Sex Sells).